oxyplot/oxyplot.github.io/index.md

 ### Documentation

 The documentation can be found at [oxyplot.org/documentation].
-Note that it is under construction and this task has high priority.
+Note that it is under construction.
 Please contribute!

 ### Questions

 Use the discussion forum at [discussion.oxyplot.org] if you have questions regarding the library.
 You can also try the [chat room], [Stack Overflow] or the [Xamarin forum].

+### Issues

+Feature requests and bugs should be added to the [issues] section at GitHub.
+Please do not use the issues section for questions.

 ### Announcements